dhanuagnihotri/CodePath-TipCalculator/README.md

 App works in portrait and landscape mode.

-Please email us using the support link at the Settings page to report any issues or for future features requests.
+Please email us using the support link at the Settings page to report any issues or for future feature requests.

 Time spent: 8 hours spent in total